-TOPIC REPORTING REQUIREMENT APTAR'S RESPONSE ТОРІС REPORTING REQUIREMENT GRI 41 l6 Customer Health and Safety GRI 4 17 Marketing and Labeling Management Approach The reporting organization shall report its management approach for customer health and safety using GRI 103: Management Approach.
-Due to the highly regulated nature of our industry, Aptar products are subject to strict compliance checks (compositional screening, risk assessment, regulatory conformity controls, etc.).
+APTAR'S RESPONSE GRI 416 Customer Health and Safety GRI 417 Marketing and Labeling Management Approach 417-2 Incidents of non-compliance concerning product The reporting organization shall report its management Due to the highly regulated nature of our industry, Aptar and service information and labeling. approach for customer health and safety using GRI 103: products are subject to strict compliance checks (compositional the reporting year.
+Management Approach. screening, risk assessment, regulatory conformity controls, etc.).
 The goal is to protect workers, consumers and the environment.
-Aptar does not sell any products that are banned in certain markets or are the subject of stakeholder questions or public debate.
+SUSTAINABLE Aptar does not sell any products that are banned in certain markets or are the subject of stakeholder questions or public debate.
 Please see GRI 102-11 for information about how Aptar uses the precautionary principle.
-417-2 Incidents of non-compliance concerning product and service information and labeling.
-SUSTAINABLE DEVELOPMENT GEALS 416-1 Assessment of the health and safety impacts of product and service categories.
-Over the past few years, Aptar has taken a range of significant actions to eliminate chemicals of concern within our own product lines.
+417-3 Incidents of non-compliance concerning marketing communications.
+416-1 Assessment of the health and safety impacts of Over the past few years, Aptar has taken a range of significant product and service categories. actions to eliminate chemicals of concern within our own product lines.
 All of Aptar products are assessed for health and safety impacts and improvement.
-Defined KPIs are currently in place to monitor these actions.
-417-3 Incidents of non-compliance concerning marketing communications.
-416-2 Incidents of non-compliance concerning the health and safety impacts of products and services.
-Aptar experienced no significant incidents of non-compliance concerning the health and safety impacts of products during the reporting year.
-SUSTAINABLE DEVELOPMENT 16 PEACE JUSTICE INSTITUTIONS SUSTAINABLE DEVELOPMENT GALS

-GRI 417 Marketing and Labeling

-The reporting organization shall report its management approach for marketing and labeling using GRI 103: Management Approach.
-Aptar does not provide product and service information and labeling.
-Our customers provide labeling on their total packaging solutions.
-In 2020, Aptar developed a greenwashing avoidance training module for sales and marketing professionals, and this topic was addressed during a recent summit with the Commercial Excellence Organization.
+Defined KPIs are currently in place to monitor these actions. communications.
+Aptar experienced no significant incidents of non-compliance 416-2 Incidents of non-compliance concerning the health concerning the health and safety impacts of products during and safety impacts of products and services.
+SUSTAINABLE the reporting year.
+SUSTAINABLE DEVELOPMENT GRI 418 Customer Privacy Management Approach The reporting organization shall report its management GRI 417 Marketing and Labeling approach for customer privacy using GRI 103: Management Approach Management Approach.
+The reporting organization shall report its management Aptar does not provide product and service information and approach for marketing and labeling using GRI 103: labeling.
+Our customers provide labeling on their total packaging Management Approach. solutions.
+In 2020, Aptar developed a greenwashing avoidance written permission. training module for sales and marketing professionals, and this topic was addressed during a recent summit with the Commercial Excellence Organization.
 We have an EHS and Sustainability Communications Policy to guide sales and marketing professionals through sustainability related claims.